SAM-Denton/samde/README.md

 - Tag 3 : File manager
 - Tag 4 : Productivity
 - Tag 5 : Games and 2nd productivity tag

-### Automatic tag switching
-My most used programs have rules in the config file to automatically spawn to a specified tag.
-Example: when I open my file manager it spawns to the 3rd tag and dwm automatically switches to that tag.

 ### Colorful tags
 Tags that are vacant will be greyed out and tags that are occupied will be colored.